mideind/ffmpeg.wasm/README.md

+# This fork
+This fork compiles a minimal version of FFmpeg to include in a web browser (wasm).
+The minimal build includes no codecs but supports all formats, allowing for probing and extracting streams with `copy`.

+The main changes of this fork:
+- `Dockerfile` disable all codecs, unnecessary builders and `esm` build.
+- `ffmpeg-wasm.sh` remove link libraries

+Building (using `make prd`, set to `-O3`) builds two binaries `packages/core/dist/umd/{ffmpeg-core.wasm,ffmpeg-core.wasm}`.
+The `wasm` binary is roughly 3.8MB in size.

+These binaries can be loaded using the `@ffmpeg/ffmpeg` package and served by the web server.

 This project is looking for maintainers.
 If you are interested to give it a go, please email [me](mailto:jeromewus@gmail.com) to further discuss maintenance.

 ---